 - third party property damage likely to result in a claim or caused by the actions of a government employee.

-- Important: If any legal demands (including court documents) are received by an agency, it must immediately advise, and forward the documents to, the Office of the Director of Public Prosecutions (and provide copies to JLT) - they often require immediate legal action.
-The DPP (and JLT) must also be immediately advised of details of any impending inquests or official enquiries.
+- Important: If any legal demands (including court documents) are received by an agency, it must immediately advise, and forward the documents to, the Office of the Solicitor-General (and provide copies to JLT) - they often require immediate legal action.
+The OSG (and JLT) must also be immediately advised of details of any impending inquests or official enquiries.
 Any other communications from third parties must be immediately forwarded to JLT.

 - Medical liability incidents should be reported to the Department of Health and Human Services in accordance with established agency protocols.

 - Other agencies may also have additional internal reporting requirements.
 These should be followed in accordance with agency guidelines.